- 10.2–11.8 in

 Yellow-Billed Cuckoos are patient feeders, sitting motionless on hidden perches, often with shoulders hunched to disguise their white chest and belly as they wait for prey to move.
 They glean insects from leaves and may hop to the ground to chase lizards, frogs and grasshoppers, or sally out like a flycatcher to grab a flying insect.
 Caterpillars are a favorite prey item: the cuckoo will roll a caterpillar back and forth through its bill, perhaps to try and strip off some of the spiny hairs.
 Cuckoos may respond to available food supplies rather than a set season to begin breeding.
 A receptive female perches with its head up, pumping its tail slowly up and down in a 180-degree arc.
 Just prior to mating, the male Yellow-Billed Cuckoo snaps off a short twig that he presents to the female as he perches on her back and leans over her shoulder.
 Both birds then grasp the twig as they copulate.
 When they do leave a sheltered perch, the Yellow-Billed Cuckoo’s flight is swift and direct, with deep beats of their long pointed wings.

-Yellow-billed Cuckoos are fairly numerous in the East, but have declined sharply in the West and are now rare there.
+Yellow-billed Cuckoo populations declined by 1.6 percent per year between 1966 and 2010, resulting in a cumulative decline of 51 percent, according to the North American Breeding Bird Survey.
 Partners in Flight estimates the global breeding population at about 9 million, with 84 percent breeding in the U.S., 10 percent in Mexico, and none in Canada.
-They score a 12 out of 20 on the Continental Concern Score.
-They are not on the 2012 watch list, but they are listed as a Common Bird in Steep Decline.
+They score a 12 out of 20 on the Partners in Flight Continental Concern Score, and the 2014 State of the Birds Report listed them as a Common Bird in Steep Decline.
 In the West, much of the Yellow-Billed Cuckoo’s riparian habitat has been converted to farmland and housing, leading to significant population declines and the possible extirpation of cuckoos from British Columbia, Washington, Oregon, and Nevada.
 Once common in the California’s Central Valley, coastal valleys, and riparian habitats east of the Sierra Nevada, habitat loss now constrains the California breeding population to small numbers of birds along the Kern, Sacramento, Feather, and Lower Colorado Rivers.
 The western population of Yellow-billed Cuckoos is a candidate for federal endangered status.
 Sites replanted with riparian vegetation in southern California supported breeding birds within three years, demonstrating the potential for habitat restoration.
 As long-distance, nocturnal migrants, Yellow-Billed Cuckoos are vulnerable to collisions with tall buildings, cell towers, radio antennas, wind turbines, and other structures.